Mea is a university student with a passion for movies and music

 Seungri High School is one of the worst in the country.
 An expert Korean language teacher, Kang Se Chan is appointed to improve the student rankings.
-He has to work along side other teachers to settle many problems faced by students.
-This drama depicts the real life issues teens have to face in the modern world such as violence, bullying and suicide.
+He has to work alongside other teachers to settle many problems faced by students.
+This drama depicts the real-life issues teens have to face in the modern world such as violence, bullying and suicide.

-One day chae-gyeong (Yoon Eun-hye), an average high school student gets to know that she wil have to marry the country's crown prince Lee Shin (Ju Ji-hoon) who attends the same school.
+One day chae-gyeong (Yoon Eun-hye), an average high school student gets to know that she will have to marry the country's crown prince Lee Shin (Ju Ji-hoon) who attends the same school.
 It was arranged by both their grandfathers.
-She initially refuses because of the crown prince's cold and distant nature but eventually agrees in order to help her family and to honour her grandfather's will.
-Things do not go smoothly between the two and the crown prince's cousin, the sensitive prince Yul (Kim Jeong-hoon) begins to step in to the picture.
+She initially refuses because of the crown prince's cold and distant nature but eventually agrees in order to help her family and honour her grandfather's will.
+Things do not go smoothly between the two and the crown prince's cousin, the sensitive prince Yul (Kim Jeong-hoon) begins to step into the picture.
 Prince Yul is also in line to the throne and his mother attempts to restore his rightful place which was taken away due to her mistakes.
-Song Ji-hyo portrays a graceful ballerina , Hyo-rin who cannot get over Lee Shin even after she herself refused his proposal of marriage in the past.
+Song Ji-hyo portrays a graceful ballerina, Hyo-rin who cannot get over Lee Shin even after she herself refused his proposal of marriage in the past.
 Things get even more complicated when Yul begins to develop feelings for chae-gyeong.